luozhihua/grunt-doxmate/README.md

 },
 ```

-This will run all of your files in `lib` through dox and dox-foundation and  put the output in `docs`.
+This will run all of your files in `lib` through dox and doxmate and  put the output in `docs`.

-Since the `grunt-dox` task is a multi task, you can create several tasks for dox:
+Since the `grunt-doxmate` task is a multi task, you can create several tasks for doxmate:

 ```js
 doxmate: {